-Typhoon Chanthu drenches Taiwan with up to 5 inches of rain
+Typhoon pours 5 inches of rain on Taiwan, heads for Shanghai

-TAIPEI, Taiwan (AP) — Typhoon Chanthu drenched Taiwan on Sunday as the storm’s center passed the island’s east coast, but no injuries were reported.
+TAIPEI, Taiwan (AP) — Typhoon Chanthu drenched Taiwan with heavy rain Sunday as the storm’s center passed the island’s east coast heading for Shanghai.

-Airline flights and train service were suspended Saturday as the storm approached.
+Airline flights and train service in Taiwan were suspended Saturday as the storm approached.
 The Central News Agency reported more than 2,000 people were evacuated from flood-prone areas of the east coast county of Hualien.

-At midmorning Sunday, Chanthu’s center was off Taiwan’s northeast coast, with winds of 162 kph (101 mph) and gusts up to 198 kph (124 mph), according to the Central Weather Bureau.
+At midday Sunday, Chanthu’s center was about 70 kilometers (45 miles) off Taiwan’s northeast coast, with winds of 162 kph (101 mph) and gusts up to 198 kph (124 mph), according to the Central Weather Bureau.

 Up to 13 centimeters (5 inches) of rain fell Sunday in some areas, the Weather Bureau said.
 It said up to 20 centimeters (8 inches) was forecast.